Raspberry Pi 2.4GHz WiFi HAT

 - Connecting to WEP, WPA-PSK, WPA2-PSK secured or open networks

 Only suitable for use with RISC OS, the WiFi HAT requires a RISC OS soft loadable driver module (see 'Resources').
-The current release is 1.05 (21-Nov-2020).

 The software includes an easy to use desktop WiFi Manager, which lists the nearby access points as well as displaying the current connection status.
 Selecting a network is a simple matter of choosing from the WiFi Manager's menu and entering a password.
 For networks that you visit frequently, the password can also be stored to eliminate all the typing; if the network is in range at boot time the link will be automatically re-established.